petr-vysotskiy/bybit-p2p-monitor/README.md

 ---

-**Note**: This project demonstrates a modern approach to web development using Deno as the primary runtime for both backend services and frontend building, eliminating the need for Node.js while maintaining full compatibility with the npm ecosystem.
+**Note**: This project demonstrates a modern approach to web development using Deno as the primary runtime for development while leveraging Docker's multi-stage builds for optimized production deployments.
+The architecture eliminates Node.js dependency for local development while maintaining full compatibility with the npm ecosystem.